You can apply for most new liquor licences online through

 You can also call our customer service centre on 1300 024 720

-In some situations, you don’t need a liquor licence to sell alcohol in bed and breakfast establishments, retirement villages or nursing homes.
+In some situations, you don’t need a liquor licence to sell alcohol, for example in bed and breakfast establishments, retirement villages or nursing homes.

 You may be eligible to sell alcohol at up to six fundraising functions a year without the need to obtain a limited licence.